Every professional displayed on Counselling Directory has been independently

 Do contact me if you’d like to find out more, I know it can feel like a big step to take, so I’m really happy to respond to any questions by phone or email.

 Training, qualifications & experience

-I have been a qualified counsellor for 16 years and have worked in a range of settings including education, the voluntary sector and the NHS.
+I have been a qualified counsellor for over 20 years and have worked in a range of settings including education, the voluntary sector and the NHS.
 For many years I coordinated a women's counselling service for a local charity.
 I have worked with people from a range of cultural, ethnic and social backgrounds.